 - Children to put the above skills to use to decode words sentences and texts.

-Some children may have many words they know by sight but learning how to use phonics gives them the tools to tackle unfamiliar words and to become familiar with spelling patterns.
+In Early Years and Key Stage One, we use Oxford University Press' Floppy's Phonics to aid the teaching of phonics. children may have many words they know by sight but learning how to use phonics gives them the tools to tackle unfamiliar words and to become familiar with spelling patterns.

 In Year One phonics continues in daily twenty minute sessions, where children revise familiar sounds whilst being introduced to alternative spellings for each sound.
 They also identify and learn tricky words which are often exceptions to the rule.

 In Year Two, daily phonics continues with phonic alternatives, revision of sounds and additional intervention group work for those who may not have passed the phonic screening in Year One.
 For all other children, the children enjoy daily spelling lessons based around a given spelling rule or convention.

 In Key Stage Two, phonics continues for those who need further lessons, whilst the emphasis for the majority now continues to be on spelling patterns and exceptions.
 To ensure consistency and progress in spelling, the entire Academy follows a rigorous scheme of spelling.

 Throughout school we also support children with individually targeted games using “Nessy” software.
 We assess children termly on their phonic progress and plan necessary interventions as needed.

 Finally, we teach children to love books and reading, and that phonics is an efficient tool towards this goal!

 For any questions about phonics, please do not hesitate to speak to Mrs Rachel Merry at Saint Paul's Site and Mrs Nicky Adams at Saint Peter's Site.

 Click here to view the Early Years and Key Stage One list of words to learn to read and spell.